tokyovigilante/ca.dcloud.ICAClient/README.md

 *flatpak run com.citrix.ICAClient*

 ## Updating
-When you build the app, it will automatically grab the most recent versions of Workspace and HDX RTME.
+When you build the app, it will automatically grab the most recent versions of Workspace.
 Therefore, if Citrix has published new verions you can update your flatpak app by simply re-running the *flatpak-builder* command listed above.
 However, you may need to empty the .flatpack-builder folder (located in the folder where you previously built the app), as Flatpak may see the build manifest hasn't changed and therefore use the cached files from the previous build, rather than re-downloading and grabbing the latest installers.

 ## Notes
 So far the only thing I can confirm is that the application starts.
 I've not actually logged into anything and made sure it works.